1.4.41 Safeguarding Children who Move Across Local Authority Boundaries / Abroad

 3. Children who were Receiving Early Help / Early Intervention Services

 When a child, who was in receipt of Early Help / Early Intervention services moves to another local authority area, the multi agency team in the originating authority must assess the likely impact of the move on the child and their family.
 If move was planned, the agencies involved with the child and family should ask the parents / carer to consent to the sharing of their information with the equivalent agencies in the receiving authority.
-If parents / carers agree, professionals should be clear who is responsible for notifying the equivalent agencies and in what timescale.If no parental consent for transfer of information is given and there is no increase in risk or need, the agencies involved should ensure that their records are up-to-date and accurately reflect their involvement with the family.
+If parents / carers agree, practitioners should be clear who is responsible for notifying the equivalent agencies and in what timescale.If no parental consent for transfer of information is given and there is no increase in risk or need, the agencies involved should ensure that their records are up-to-date and accurately reflect their involvement with the family.
 Practitioners working in universal services should forward records to the receiving authority in a timely manner in accordance with their own procedures.

 If the move is unplanned, the agencies involved should hold a multi-agency meeting in order to discuss the change in circumstances and consider whether or not the needs of, or risks to the child may have increased as a result of the unplanned move.
 The outcome of this meeting should be recorded on the child's record.
-If professionals are of the opinion that the unplanned move will not lead to an increase in need or risk, agreement should be reached about how information will be shared with universal services in the receiving authority.
-Professionals attending the multi agency meeting should be clear who is responsible for notifying the equivalent agencies and in what timescale.
+If practitioners are of the opinion that the unplanned move will not lead to an increase in need or risk, agreement should be reached about how information will be shared with universal services in the receiving authority.
+Practitioners attending the multi agency meeting should be clear who is responsible for notifying the equivalent agencies and in what timescale.

 Before information on a family is transferred, the Lead Practitioner should ensure that their records are up-to-date and accurately reflect their involvement with the family; these should then be forwarded equivalent agencies in the receiving authority in a timely manner in accordance with their own agency procedures for the transfer of records.